 - Unlike chlorine, which also has its detractors, fluoride is not added to water to prevent contagious disease.
 Instead, it’s a drug (though one that the FDA has never approved), administered without regard to dosage (people who drink more water get more fluoride and smaller people get the same dose as bigger ones) and without consent of the patient.

 - If you want fluoride, it’s readily available from toothpaste, mouthwash, dental treatments and other sources.
+You should talk to a professional, like this dentist in Tallahassee if you are worried about the level of fluoride in your dental products.
 Since less than 1% of fluoride in public water makes its way to human teeth, the rest is wasted on watering lawns, washing cars and flushing toilets, hardly a cost-effective way to deliver a medication.